Complaints and Remedy Policy 2024 - 2027

 Building Safety

-2.3 As part of the Building Safety Act 2022, we consider complaints from our high-rise property, Rivermead House, in accordance with the complaints handling code.
-We have an accountable person and a principal accountable person at Derby Homes and Derby City Council specifically for this property as part of the Building Safety Act 2022.
+2.3 As part of the Building Safety Act 2022, we consider complaints from our high-rise property, Rivermead House, in accordance with the Ombudsman’s Complaints Handling Code.
+We have an Accountable Person and a Principal Accountable Person at Derby Homes and Derby City Council specifically for this property as part of the Building Safety Act 2022.

 2.4 We monitor complaints from Rivermead House within the complaints process to ensure we create a voice for residents and understand if there are any building safety concerns.
-If residents are not happy with how their complaint was handled, specifically for building safety, Derby Homes will inform the customer of how to contact the Building Safety Regulator.
+If residents are not happy with how their complaint was handled specifically for building safety, Derby Homes will inform the customer of how to contact the Building Safety Regulator.
+Further details of this are outlined in Section 11 of this Policy.

-3. What is a complaint and a service request?
+3. What is the difference between a complaint and a service request?

 3.1 A complaint is defined by the handling code as: